-I started playing some SNES and NES RPG’s, like Final Fantasy’s, and discovered the first patches that could turn some of these diamonds into Spanish, in a very faulty way, with no accents or opening question and exclamation marks, and many typos, so in the early 2000 years I decided to start making my own version of such translations, with no mistakes at all, what, with my lack of knowledge related to this area didn’t result to be an easy task: I had no knowledge of pointers modifying to start with.
+I started playing some SNES and NES RPG’s, like Final Fantasy’s, and discovered the first patches that could turn some of these diamonds into Spanish, in a very faulty way, with no accents or opening question and exclamation marks, and many typos, so in 2001 I decided to start making my own version of such translations, with no mistakes at all, what, with my lack of knowledge related to this area didn’t result to be an easy task: I had no knowledge of pointers modifying to start with.
 Added to this I didn’t imagine it could take so much time to complete so long kind of games’ translations in a fully playable way.

 |Colour Hack for Aladdin-Remix ROM (2019) without Portuguese Translation||GEN||Improvement||15 Dec 2020|

 |NTSC to PAL (Spain) converter for Final Fight 3||SNES||Improvement||21 Jun 2020|

 |Dragon Quest III: Soshite Densetsu e...
 (PT)||Hacking||Technical support, bugfix, alternative Spanish script for reference|

 |Bahamut Lagoon (ES)||Translation||Hacking and translation|

 |Dragon Quest III: Soshite Densetsu e...
 (EN)||Original Hacking||Hacking|